 Fifteen jockeys all picked up single wins with first victories at the festival for Maxine O’Sullivan, Rex Dingle, Robert James, Jonathan Ploganou and Adam Wedge.
 O’Sullivan’s victory was a real family affair, winning on It Came To Pass in the Foxhunter Chase, who was trained by her father Eugene.
 Adam Wedge’s maiden victory came onboard Lisnagar Oscar as the Rebecca Curtis trained runner upset the odds in the Stayers’ Hurdle to win at 50/1.

 Amateur jockey Jamie Codd reached the milestone of 10 Cheltenham Festival wins as he rode Ravenhill to victory in the National Hunt Challenge Cup for Gordon Elliot.
 In 2019, Rachael Blackmore became the first female rider to win a Grade 1 Hurdle at Cheltenham.
 She followed this up in 2020 with a second Grade 1 at the Cheltenham Festival, winning the Mares’ Hurdle with Honeysuckle.

 Top Trainers & Jockeys of All Time

 Over the last decade or so it’s been Willie Mullins that has been the trainer to beat at Cheltenham.
-Since 2011, Mullins has won the top trainer award six times.
-In 2019 his 4 wins extended his total number of victories to 65, maintaining his one win lead over British trainer Nicky Henderson as the festival’s winning most trainer.
+Since 2011, Mullins has won the top trainer award seven times.
+In 2020 his 7 wins brought his total number of victories to 72, extending his lead over British trainer Nicky Henderson as the festival’s winning most trainer by four wins.

-Despite just one win in 2019, Ruby Walsh is still the most successful jockey at the festival by some distance with a total of 59 wins.
-Second is fellow Irishman Barry Geraghty on 38, followed by the legendary Sir Anthony McCoy with 31.
+The now retired Ruby Walsh is still the most successful jockey at the festival by some distance with a total of 59 wins.
+Second is fellow Irishman Barry Geraghty on 43, followed by the legendary Sir Anthony McCoy with 31.